-Figure 1: Overview of the experimental setup.
+Figure 1: Experimental setup overview.
 There are two tasks: To implement a class and test suite assisted by EVOSUITE (Task A), or entirely manually (Task B).
-Participants performed both tasks on different classes (Task A followed by Task B or vice versa).
-The resulting implementation and test suite were analysed by measuring code coverage, mutation analysis, and conformance with a "golden" test suite.
+Participants performed both tasks on different classes (A followed by B or vice versa).
+The resulting implementation and test suite were evaluated for code coverage, mutation analysis, and conformance with a golden test suite.

-The main contributions of this paper are the controlled empirical study (Section 3) and the think-aloud observations (Section 4).
+whose results align with and extend those of our previous study focused on a testing-only scenario [12].
 Both empirical methods are applied in the experimental scenario described in detail in Section 2 and summarised in Figure 1: Participants are given the task of implementing a Java class and a JUnit test suite, either manually or supported by EVOSUITE; analysis is then performed on the resulting implementations and test suites.

-2. EXPERIMENT PLANNING
+2 EXPERIMENT PLANNING